Fixing Broken Systems

 Immigrant Dignity + Community Safety

 Our immigrant neighbors deserve dignity, safety, and a fair chance to thrive.
-The American Immigration Council captures that Maryland is home to a large immigrant community that plays a vital role in the state’s economy and workforce.
+The American Immigration Council states that Maryland is home to a large immigrant community that plays a vital role in the state’s economy and workforce.
 Roughly 17% of Maryland residents are foreign-born, while 9.5% of U.S.-born residents live with at least one immigrant parent.
 Immigrants make up 21.7% of the labor force and contribute across a wide range of industries.
 They represent 30% of entrepreneurs, 24.1% of workers in STEM fields, and 36.2% of the state’s construction workforce.
 To note, Maryland has a larger immigrant labor force than the U.S. average.

 Yet despite their contributions, many face constant fear of family separation and limited protection.
 The naturalization process itself can feel uncertain and difficult to navigate, leaving too many families without trust in the system.

 As your Representative, I will fight to protect Dreamers, keep families together, and invest in welcoming communities.
 I will also work with local organizations, legal aid providers, and community partners to make the naturalization process more transparent, accessible, and trustworthy for all parties involved.
-Because true safety means stability and opportunity—not fear and exclusion.
+Because true safety means stability and opportunity, not fear and exclusion.

 Justice, Public Safety + Prison Reform